sanskrit/raw_etexts_english/blogs/manasataramgini/2003-07-29_marriage-according-to-agni-vivaha-smriti.md

 +++
-title = "Marriage according to agni-vivAhaxa0smR^iti"
+title = "Marriage according to agni-vivAha smR^iti"

 +++
 While there are reams of writings on the yeses and nos of Hindu marriage